What we know and don’t know about the latest objects shot down by the US

 On Sunday afternoon, the military shot down an unidentified aircraft over Lake Huron, which stretches from Michigan to Ontario, Canada.

-The object was first detected over Montana on Saturday and was shot down with a F-16 fighter jet.
+The object was first detected over Montana on Saturday and was shot down with an F-16 fighter jet.

 The Federal Aviation Administration briefly closed some airspace over Lake Michigan earlier on Sunday “to support Department of Defense activities,” the agency said in a statement to The Hill.
 The airspace has since been reopened.